gautambaghel/terraform-scanner-runtask-action/README.md

 This code converts SARIF results to structured Terraform Cloud run task outputs

-## Getting started

-This GitHub Action uses tunneling via NGROK to expose an endpoint for Terraform Cloud run tasks.

 ### Prerequisites

 * A ngrok domain is required for the setup to work, this can be obtained by signing up for a [free account](https://dashboard.ngrok.com/signup)